3mcloud/lambda-packager/docs/guides/user/python_packager.rst

         -e ARTIFACT_NAME=/src/deployment.zip \ # We need to save the zip within /src/ since we didn't mount the root level.
         3mcloud/lambda-packager:python-latest

-Lasty, we can try to leverage the default values.
+Lastly, we can try to leverage the default values.
 Lets say all our code is within a `src` directory and within that `src` directory we have a `requirements.txt`.
 We want the output to be `deployment.zip` at the root of our project.
 Then all we need to do is:

 .. code-block:: bash